emekgozluklu/itucsdb1973/docs/source/developer/member1.rst

     movie_key = request.form.get("movie_key")
     db.delete_items(data_model.Movie, id=movie_key)

 .. warning:: Deleting a movie will also delete all the comments made to that movie.
+See the creation of comments_.

 2. User